SNSFT/Substrate-Neutral-Structural-Foundation-Theory-SNSFT/HTML-SNSFL_UniversalTorsion_v2.md

 **Companion Lean file:** [9,9,9,9] — master theorem, 0 sorry
 **AIM deposit conditions** ([9,9,8,3]): formal verification (0 sorry) · zero free parameters · empirical grounding · peer-deposit · vocabulary clustering
 **Date:** June 2026

-*Supersedes v1. v1 led with a "Theory of Everything" framing built for search visibility; the foundation is now established, so v2 leads with the derivation and reports each result at its actual strength.
-One numeric correction from v1 is folded in (the dark-matter density comparison; see §C2).*

 ---

 ## §0 · Derivation Chain